axibase/atsd/forecasting/README.md

 ### Rule Engine

-Pre-computed forecast values may be used as [thresholds](../rule-engine/README.md#forecast-thresholds) for rules to trigger an alert if actual values deviate from forecast values by some amount.
-Forecast values may be compared to actual values using [statistical functions](../rule-engine/functions.md#statistical) such as standard deviation as well as raw value.
+Pre-computed forecast values can be used as [thresholds](../rule-engine/README.md#forecast-thresholds) for rules to trigger an alert if actual values deviate from forecast values by some amount.
+Forecast values can be compared to actual values using [statistical functions](../rule-engine/functions.md#statistical) such as standard deviation as well as raw value.

 ```javascript
 abs(avg() - forecast()) > 25